ethereum/ERCs/ERCS/erc-xxxx.md

 Parameters:

-1. OBJECT - The RIP-7560 transaction object (as defined in `eth_signRip7560Transaction`).
+1. OBJECT - The RIP-7560 transaction object.
    The `signature` field is optional.
 2. QUANTITY | TAG - integer block number, or the string "latest", "earliest", "pending", "safe" or "finalized"